 First, it was comforting to have the peace of mind should we get stuck anywhere.
 We didn’t plan to do anything so extreme as to suspect we’d run into trouble, but in a place as unpredictable as Namibia, we felt better prepared.

-Next, while roads could mostly be navigated via car, they’re almost all rough gravel (see above).
+Next, while a car could navigate most roads, they’re almost all rough gravel (see above).
 Four-wheel drive isn’t always necessary, but high clearance certainly came in handy on more than one occasion!

 Third, we liked having the option of 4×4 for the one situation where we *really* needed it.
 The road to Sossusvlei was deep sand and absolutely required four-wheel drive.
 Being able to drive it ourselves meant we could skip the expensive and time-restrictive shuttle provided by the park.